Mortgage With Family And Friends

 Eligibility is not stricter for joint mortgages with friends or family, but it is slightly different.

 All borrowers must individually meet lenders’ criteria.
-So, it’s worth having a chat about credit files when you first start to plan your home-buying venture.
+So, it’s worth chatting about credit files when you start planning your home-buying venture.
 One applicant with a poor credit history could mean veering away from high street lenders and looking for specialist bad credit mortgage providers.

-In most cases, all borrowers will be expected to use the property as their main residence.
-There are often exceptions for borrowers who are getting assistance from parents or grandparents.
+In most cases, all borrowers are expected to use the property as their main residence.
+However, there are often exceptions for borrowers who are getting assistance from parents or grandparents.

 Which lenders offer this type of mortgage?

 Joint mortgages are pretty common, and most lenders offer them.
-If you and one friend or sibling are looking to buy a house together, almost all UK lenders will be able to help you provided you pass standard eligibility checks.
+If you and one friend or sibling want to buy a house together, almost all UK lenders can help, provided you pass standard eligibility checks.

-The good news for larger groups is that there are more than fifty providers willing to accept applications, including major high-street banks such as Halifax and Barclays.
+The good news for larger groups is that more than fifty providers, including major high-street banks such as Halifax and Barclays, are willing to accept applications.

-Often, though, the best deals according to a group’s specific circumstances are found via specialist lenders.
+According to a group’s specific circumstances, the best deals are often found via specialist lenders.

 Can you take over a mortgage from a family member?